Resend! I am moving back to Buttondown. I will talk about it in another newsletter.

-I was the kid with a Stephen Covey planner, three-ring binder with dividers with tabs.
+I was the kid with a Stephen Covey planner, a three-ring binder with dividers with tabs.
 So naturally, I wanted the best pens; I took copious notes on everything.
-It was as if I was going to run my own business when I grew up.
+It was as if I would run my own business when I grew up.

 Why am I writing all this?

 To help myself move past the unwillingness to break out of my nerd self that hates selling and